 On July 10th, 2017 the Iraqi government declared that Mosul had finally been liberated after three years of Islamic State control.
 However, the humanitarian situation is still dire in Iraq and the need for ShelterBox aid is as prevalent as ever.

 People are slowly returning to Mosul, but there is still a huge need for aid in and around the city, and a massive displacement of civilians throughout the whole country.
 Displaced families have struggled in the severe heat over the summer months, now they have to prepare for a long winter.

-With the help of its partners working in Iraq, since 2016 ShelterBox has provided essential aid to 40,000 people.
+With the help of our partners working in Iraq, in 2017 we have provided essential aid and shelter to more than 8,000 families.

 LAKE CHAD BASIN CRISIS

 Since 2009, Boko Haram has been waging an insurgency in Northern Nigeria.
 The violence has since spread to the neighboring regions of Niger, Chad and Cameroon, affecting around 30 million people.
 Recent drought has created food insecurity and added another layer of need onto the existing crisis.

 Our partner IEDA Relief has been distributing tents, tarpaulins, hygiene kits and other life-saving aid to the most vulnerable in Cameroon.

 In November, we successfully completed our first distribution of 1,032 hygiene kits for young women and teenagers affected by the crisis.
 These kits include personal and laundry soap, a bucket and sanitary towels.